Alfuzosin (By mouth)

 - Do not use alfuzosin if you are taking ketoconazole, itraconazole, or ritonavir.

 - Some medicines can affect how alfuzosin works.
 Tell your doctor if you are taking any of the following:

 - Erectile dysfunction medicine

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, severe chest pain (angina), or low blood pressure.
-Tell your doctor if you have a family history of a heart condition called congenital QT prolongation.
+- Tell your doctor if you have kidney disease, liver disease, severe chest pain (angina), low blood pressure, or a family history of a heart condition called congenital QT prolongation.